David Laurence Marion won't make it to his favorite slots at Mystic Lake Casino this weekend.

 The indictment says Marion laundered his customers' money to gamble, live large, support his ex-wife and prop up his coin firm, International Rarities Corp., as it careened into bankruptcy in the wake of a fraudulent securities offering that was supposed to be used for an expansion effort.

 Marion bristled Thursday as deputy U.S. marshals led him into the St. Paul courtroom of U.S. Magistrate Judge Tony Leung for his initial appearance.
-He glared at the gallery where his ex-wife, Dana Golden, waited with one of his former salesmen for his release.
-And he grew agitated when his attorney, Craig Cascarano, explained that he'd be spending the weekend in jail.
+He grew agitated when his attorney, Craig Cascarano, explained that he'd be spending the weekend in jail.

 Assistant U.S. Attorney Karen Schommer said Marion is "a danger to the community" and asked that he be held without bond.
 Leung ordered him to jail, pending a detention hearing Monday afternoon.